compose-network/local-testnet/README.md

 #### L2 Contract Compilation (`localnet l2 compile`)

-Compiles Solidity contracts from the publisher repository.
-This command generates/updates `contracts.json` in `internal/l2/l2runtime/contracts/compiled/`
+Compiles Solidity contracts from the compose-contracts repository.
+This command generates/updates `contracts.json` in `.localnet/compiled-contracts/`.
+To update the embedded contracts in the binary, manually copy the compiled file to `internal/l2/l2runtime/contracts/compiled/` and commit it.

 **Note:** Requires Foundry/Forge to be installed locally.